-Any product that was previously testing against EN 55022 that is shipped into the European Union after March 5, 2017 must meet the new requirements under EN 55032:2012.
+Any product that was previously tested against EN 55022 that is shipped into the European Union after March 5, 2017 must meet the new requirements under EN 55032:2012.
 At that point, the EN 55022 standard will cease to give “presumption of conformity,” which means any product after March 5, 2017 must have been tested for compliance with the EN 55032 standard.
 The European Union has no grandfathering clause.
 EN 55013 and EN 55103-1 are transitioning under the same provision and timeframe.

 At this time the FCC is not adopting the EN 55032 standard as it did with EN 55022.
 Going forward, manufacturers testing any new equipment should show compliance against both EN 55032 and FCC Part 15 Subpart B to satisfy both the United States and the European Union requirements.
 While the FCC continues to accept testing against EN 55022, this testing is no longer applicable for the EU.
 Additional countries are also accepting EN 55032 test methods including Australia/New Zealand (AS/NZS 55032:2012) and Korea (Test Distance: 10 meters per KN32).
 Japan, Taiwan the United States and Canada are among those that have not adopted a version of EN 55032 and are still using their existing emissions standards.